 images.example.cominto the URL field.
 It's recommended to host your own Docker Registry on Cycle for extra security instead of using the public Docker Hub option.

 - Select your image from the list.
+If you just imported it, it will be selected for you automatically.

 Some container images may specify volumes (persistent data storage).
 Cycle will automatically detect these and ask you to configure them.